eWert-Online/neos-webpush/README.md

 2. Then run `composer update` in your projects root folder.

+3. Run the following command to migrate your database `./flow doctrine:migrate`

-3. Then you can add the `WebPushAdministrator` role to the users who need access to the new backend module.
+4. Finally you can add the `WebPushAdministrator` role to the users who need access to the new backend module.

 ## Configuration
 Browsers need to verify your identity.
 A standard called VAPID can authenticate you for all browsers. <br />